Carpal Tunnel Surgery (Release) Cost and Guide

 The procedure in more depth

 The two most common techniques for surgery are called open surgery and endoscopic surgery.
-In both surgeries, local anaesthetic is injected into the area to numb it.
+In both surgeries, a local anaesthetic is injected into the area to numb it.
 In both techniques, the surgeon may alter the position or length of the incision, but they will always try to make the incision in a natural crease in the skin to help hide the scar.

 One small vertical incision about the size of a matchstick is made in the lower palm or upper wrist.
 The carpal tunnel is exposed, and the transverse carpal ligament is cut with a scalpel.